Temporary Changes to Visitor Policies

 - Patient requesting clergy visitation: In addition to one visitor, one member of a clergy is permitted during visitation hours.
 Clergy is defined as an ordained clergy, such as a rabbi, priest, pastor, Islamic cleric, associate pastor, licensed minister, a Roman Catholic Eucharistic minister or an Episcopal hospital minister who is serving a congregation.

-- Acute End-of-life circumstances: three visitors are permitted at a time
+- Acute End-of-life circumstances: three visitors are permitted at a time.
+Patients with acute COVID-19 are permitted limited visitation.

 For the safety of patients, visitors and staff, patients with confirmed COVID-19 and patients under investigation for COVID-19 are not permitted to have visitors at Fairfield Medical Center.
+Exceptions are made based on end-of-life circumstances.
 Please call 740-243-1099 to learn more about visitor restrictions and exceptions.

 Visitation is limited at each outpatient clinic.
 Please contact your outpatient clinic to learn more about their visitation policy.